kheyro/kheyro.github.io/_posts/2018-03-14-rails_project_cryptofolio.markdown

 ## Conclusion

 I am very satisfied of the app, lot of features can be added so that it would be much nicer to use, such as nice charts, importing data from wallet, etc...
 Rails is very comfortable to work with, but the documentation is sometimes a little confusing.
 Rails, sinatra, activerecord, version of ruby etc...
+Really enjoyed it, and I might continue in my free time.